fbohz/fbohz.github.io/_posts/2020-10-27-technical_interviewing_tips.markdown

     - Death decrements population.
 Birth adds population.
     - Ask interviewer if they die that year does the death count that same year or following?
 - Think about your data structure:
-  - A table with years: E.g. 1750: 1 birth, 2 deaths and so on.
+  - A hash with years: E.g. 1750: 1 birth, 2 deaths and so on.
   - Need your min and max birth year since birth is what increments.

 **Refine solution with style**